Smithsonian/MassDigi-tools/rename_file_from_datamatrix/readme.md

 These two tools will rename image files according to the code in a data matrix barcode in the image.
 This allows to easily rename files automatically so that they match the data matrix barcode.

+The original files are not deleted, the renamed files are written to a subfolder called `export`.

 ### Rename File Pairs from Data Matrix Tool

 Rename file pairs using the data matrix barcode in the tif file.
 The tool requires two subfolders in the selected folder: